 - b.
 Approach the aircraft and position the R-11 upon direction of the servicing crewmember.
 (The servicing crew WILL NOT spot the R-11 backward at any point in the operation.) - c.
-Set parking brake, transmission and engage PTO as required, and chock the unit.
+Set parking brake, transmission and engage PTO as required.